Welcome to today's edition of the Rush 24-7 podcast.

 Sit with us.

-Starting our 19th year of consecutive service to America and the world on the EIB network, I am living legend Rush Limbaugh behind the golden EIB microphone here at the Limbaugh Institute for Advanced Conservative Studies, wherever and whatever the truth is about the bodies from Kana, they have been thrown into a mass grave.
+Starting our 19th year of consecutive service to America and the world on the EIB network, I am living legend Rush Limbaugh behind the golden EIB microphone here at the Limbaugh Institute for Advanced Conservative Studies.

-Ladies and gentlemen, here is Good Morning America.
+Ladies and gentlemen, here is good morning, America.

-Yes, Mr. Snartley.
+Yes, Mr. Snertley.

-Oh no, it can't be a mass grave.
+Oh, no, it can't be a mass grave.

-I thought these people children in a mass grave.
+I thought these people, children in a mass grave.

-It's uh it's Kate Snow on Good Morning America Today.
+Yes, it's Kate Snow on Good Morning America Today.

-The victims of that bombing in Kana.
+The victims of that bombing in Khanna, you'll remember that happened over the weekend.

 Those victims are being buried this morning in a mass grave.

-These uh babies, I haven't seen any photos of that, but obviously ABC knows about it.
+If it's time to throw them in a mass grave, these babies, I haven't seen any photos of that, but obviously ABC knows about it.

-We'll we'll keep a sharp eye.
+We'll keep a sharp eye.

-At any rate, uh uh mass grave.
+At any rate, mass grave.

-Uh why do you think this is, folks?
+Why do you think this is, folks?

-So if the Hezbollah's had to announce that they've mass graved the victims of Kana, why do you think so?
+So if the Hezbollahs had to announce that they've mass graved the victims of Kana, why do you think so?

 Because it's so war-torn and there's so much violence.